 Folium's digital manufacturing plant is the operating engine.

-Folium's advantage is a way of working: build internal tools, reusable modules, agent benches, model workflows, evaluation gates, proof packets, and service-oriented architecture that make future builds faster and more reliable.
+Folium's advantage is a way of working: build internal tools, reusable modules, agent benches, model lanes, evaluation reviews, review files, and service-oriented architecture that make future builds faster and more reliable.

 Digital manufacturing